vantagedesign/ace-documentation/exampleSite/content/getting-started/usage.md

 +++
 {{< /code >}}
 The title will be displayed as a H1 header at the top of your page.
 The weight determines the order in the menu.

 After that you may write the content you desire with Markdown.
-You may use shortcodes to add some more 'advanced' layout features to the page, such as code hightlighting, a 'lead' style paragraph, images, video's, and more.
+You may use shortcodes to add some more 'advanced' layout features to the page, such as code highlighting, a 'lead' style paragraph, images, video's, and more.

 ### Navigation bar menu
 While the left sidebar navigation is automatically populated by the file structure described above, and the right 'table of contents' sidebar menu is automatically populated by the headings defined on a page, the top navigation bar needs to be configured manually.